natsflow/kube-nats/README.md

 Watches all kubernetes events in all namespaces and all clusters (clusters must be running an instance of kube-nats).
 Response is essentially equivalent to `kubectl get events --all-namespaces -w -o json` (assuming that kubectl connected to all clusters!)
-For the exact response see [WatchEventResp](pkg/handler/handler.go).
+For the exact event published see [WatchEvent](pkg/handler/handler.go).

 <details>
  <summary>e.g. (node)</summary>